Leeloo-Kikontwe/Codveda_Technologies_Machine_Learning_Internship/README.md

 ## Dataset
 **Note**: Datasets were provided for internship purposes and are not included in this repository.
+- For Task 1, the dataset used is a **House Prediction dataset**.
-- For Task 1, the dataset used is a **House Prediction dataset** containing numerical features to predict house prices.
+-  For Task 2, the dataset used is a **House Prediction dataset** containing numerical features to predict house prices.

 ## Completed Tasks
 Here are the 6 tasks included in this repository: